 Art teachers work with students, teaching them how to paint, draw, take photographs, and create ceramics and sculptures.
-They can find work in schools, art studios, private clients, or workshops.
+They design engaging art curricula that align with educational standards– planning lessons, selecting appropriate materials, and building projects that encourage creativity.

 Art Teacher Job Definition